From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Discussion

 \paragraph{The independence assumption is (implicitly) a human-source assumption.} Our results show that assuming documents are independent is rarely an inert or inconsequential abstraction in NLP; it implicitly assumes the \emph{human sources} that generate supervision (authors, annotators) are exchangeable and independent.
 Because supervision comes from a finite set of people, models can exploit source-specific regularities and fail to generalize to unseen sources, underscoring the importance of documenting dataset provenance \citep{geva-etal-2019-modeling, bender-friedman-2018-data}.
 This aligns with human-centered NLP that treats language as \emph{verbal behavior} produced by people in context \citep{boyd-schwartz-2021-verbal, soni-etal-2024-large}.
 Our evaluation framework operationalizes this perspective by making the intended generalization target explicit: \emph{new documents from seen people}, \emph{new people}, and/or \emph{future time}.

-\paragraph{Model evaluations lose meaning and value when they lack veridicality} Our cross-sectional and prospective splits instantiate evaluation under distribution shift: performance depends on whether test-time data share the same sources (people) and time period as training, and practical deployments often restrict this overlap (e.g., predicting for \emph{unseen individuals} or \emph{future days}).
+\paragraph{Model evaluations lose meaning and value when they lack veridicality.} Our cross-sectional and prospective splits instantiate evaluation under distribution shift: performance depends on whether test-time data share the same sources (people) and time period as training, and practical deployments often restrict this overlap (e.g., predicting for \emph{unseen individuals} or \emph{future days}).
 This framing aligns with in-the-wild robustness work and evidence that models can learn ``shortcuts'' that look strong under convenient test sets but break under shifted conditions \citep{koh-etal-2021-wilds, geirhos-etal-2020-shortcut, rosenblatt2024data}.
 In longitudinal NLP, temporally aware evaluation has been motivated as necessary for understanding behavioral dynamics rather than static aggregates \citep{matero-schwartz-2020-autoregressive, tsakalidis-etal-2022-identifying}.
+The same logic applies, perhaps with greater urgency, to mainstream NLP settings where person-indexed structure is present but unacknowledged: RLHF pipelines and value annotation data where small, repeated contributor pools are evaluated as if each annotation is independent but the leakage and conflation problems we demonstrate here still apply.
 Our findings reinforce this methodological point for NLP: \textit{evaluation design is not merely an implementation choice; it changes the scientific claim a paper is able to support.}

 \paragraph{Metrics should reflect whether we care about \emph{people}, \emph{time}, or both.} When documents are repeated measures of individuals, a single pooled (flattened) score can misalign with the intended behavioral claim by mixing stable between-person differences with within-person change (cf.\ ecological correlations \citealp{robinson-1950-ecological}).
 Reporting \emph{between-person} and \emph{within-person} variants of standard metrics makes these targets explicit and helps diagnose whether a model primarily recovers stable baselines versus tracks day-to-day variation.
 This mirrors measurement practice in psychology and longitudinal designs, where separating within- and between-person signal is foundational to interpretation \citep{shiffman-etal-2008-ema}.
-For NLP readers, the practical recommendation is lightweight: keep standard pooled metrics for comparability, but add target-aligned decompositions when the data are person-indexed over time.
+For NLP researchers, the practical recommendation is lightweight: keep standard pooled metrics for comparability, but add target-aligned decompositions when the data are person-indexed over time.